sunnydigital/sunnydigital.github.io/content/notes/monocle-ddrtree/index.md

 ## Diving into DDRTree

-Remember that the algorithm that Monocle attempts to optimize is described as follows:
+Recall that the algorithm that Monocle attempts to optimize is described as follows:

 $$
 \min_{\mathcal{G} \in G_b}{} \min_{f_{\mathcal{G}} \in \mathcal{F}}{} \min_{Z}{} \sum_{i=1}^{N} || \mathbf{x}_i - f_G (\mathbf{z}_i) ||^2